-FIRST SEMESTER

-PAPER NO. CH -1

-GROUP THEORY AND CHEMISTRY OF METAL COMPLEXES
+FIRST SEMESTER PAPER NO. CH - 1 GROUP THEORY AND CHEMISTRY OF METAL COMPLEXES

-SYMMETRY AND GROUP THEORY IN CHEMISTRY: Symmetry elements and symmetry operation, definitions of group, subgroup, relation between orders of a finite group and its subgroup.
+SYMMETRY AND GROUP THEORY IN CHEMISTRY: Symmetry elements and symmetry operation- Centre of Symmetry- Plane and its types of Symmetry-Proper and Improper axis of Symmetry- Principal axis and subsidiary axes- The concept of groups- Assigning Point groups with illustrative examples- Symmetry operations and order of a group - Group theoretical rules (Group postulates) - Reducible and Irreducible representations- Matrix representations of symmetry operations.
+Definitions of group, subgroup, relation between orders of a finite group and its subgroup.
 Conjugacy relation and classes.
 Point symmetry group.
 Schoen flies symbols, representations of groups by matrices (representation for the Cn, Cnv, Cnh, Dnh etc. groups to be worked out explicitly).
 Character of a representation.
 The great orthogonality theorem (without proof) and its importance.
-Character tables of C2v , C2h, C3v and their use in spectroscopy.
+Character tables of C_2v , C_2h , C_3v and their use in spectroscopy.